Interfaces + Open Design / Applied

 01

-Explain the video's core claim as: Study real open-source project structure as an input to reusable agent instructions and codebase conventions.
+State the transcript-backed claim in your own words: Study real open-source project structure as an input to reusable agent instructions and codebase conventions.

 02